-Physical custody can be best described as having control over the routine of daily care and control and residence of a child.
-Legal custody is defined as the right to determine the child’s upbringing including education, healthcare, and religious training.
+Physical custody can be best described as having control over the routine of daily care and residence of a child.
+Legal custody is defined as the right to determine the child's upbringing, including education, health care and religious training.
 Either type of custody can be awarded solely to one parent or jointly to both.
-As to legal custody there is a presumption that joint legal custody is in the best interest of the child.
+In regard to legal custody, there is a presumption that joint legal custody is in the best interest of the child.
 There is no presumption regarding physical custody.
 A court will look at 13 factors, none of which has any more importance than another, when making a determination whether sole or joint physical custody is appropriate.

-After custody has been initially determined and awarded, it can be modified upon changed circumstances of the parties or the child if the modification serves the best interest of the child.
-Additionally, any modification that seeks to change a child’s primary residence will only be awarded upon a showing that the child’s present environment endangers the child’s physical or emotional health or impairs the child’s emotional development, and that the harm of the modification is outweighed by the advantage.
+After custody has been initially determined and awarded, it can be modified upon a change in circumstances of the parties or the child if the modification serves the best interest of the child.
+Additionally, as stated in Minnesota Stat. §518.18 (d), any modification that seeks to change a child's primary residence will only be awarded upon a showing that the child's present environment endangers the child's physical or emotional health or impairs the child's emotional development and that the harm of the modification is outweighed by the advantage.